 - Poor liver function, as the liver is responsible for eliminating metabolized or “used up” estrogens

-- Lifestyle choices such as drugs (prescription and recreational), smoking, and alcohol.
+- Lifestyle choices such as drugs (prescription and recreational), smoking, and alcohol

 There is always an option of taking topical creams but I do not recommend this as an immediate solution.
 Build a healthy foundation for yourself so you can prevent other conditions – like autoimmune conditions which are also becoming a pandemic.
-Progesterone cream alone will not take away the underlying causes of estrogen dominance.
-Your food and lifestyle choices will.
+Your food and lifestyle choices can take away the underlying causes of Estrogen Dominance.
 Here is how:

-1. Test first
+1. Test First

-2. Go organic
+2. Go Organic

 If you think that organic food is just a hype or a “hippie thing” to do, think again.
 Most of the chemical compounds used in raising “conventional” food and growing animals are highly detrimental to your hormonal balance.
 If you are on a tight budget, there might be surprising options in your neighborhood like food co-ops.
 Many people like to get their food directly from an organic farmer (dropped off in the city).

-3. Eliminate xenoestrogen
+3. Eliminate Xenoestrogens

-Xenoestrogen are compounds found in general consumer products such as creams, lotions, soaps, shampoos, perfumes, hair sprays, and room deodorizers.
+Xenoestrogens are compounds found in general consumer products such as creams, lotions, soaps, shampoos, perfumes, hair sprays, and room deodorizers.
 Such compounds often have chemical structures similar to estrogen and indeed act like estrogen.

 Other sources of xenoestrogens include: car exhaust, petrochemically derived pesticides, herbicides, and fungicides; solvents and adhesives such as those found in nail polish; paint removers, and glues; dry-cleaning chemicals; practically all plastics; industrial waste such as PCBs and dioxins, and synthetic estrogens from urine of women taking HRT and birth control pills that are flushed down the toilet and eventually find their way into the food chain and back into the body.
 They are fat soluble which means we need the engage the liver to get rid of them.

 Your liver is responsible for the evacuation of metabolized estrogens (the methylation pathway in the liver) to make way for more healthy estrogens.
 The article I referenced here will give you many ideas about how to detoxify your liver naturally.

 Please note that in order to detox your liver, you need to make dietary and lifestyle changes for a period of time.
 Powders, pills, and supplements alone will NOT be effective enough to help your liver.

-5. Restore the health of your digestive system
+5. Restore the Health of Your Digestive System

 The health of your gut is central to your overall health as much as your hormonal balance.
 I am yet to meet a person who is healthy but has digestive issues.
-When I say “digestive issues” I mean chronic constipation, gas, bloating, diarrhea, acid reflux, burping and frequent stomach aches.
+When I say “digestive issues” I mean chronic constipation, gas, bloating, diarrhea, acid reflux, burping, and frequent stomach aches.

 Another interesting data point is the recent findings on the estrobolome – a subset of the gut bacteria that helps metabolize estrogen.
-Who would have thought that the poor gut bacteria would bring on estrogen dominance?
+Who would have thought that the poor gut bacteria would bring on Estrogen Dominance?

 “The estrobolome provides a framework for understanding how an individual’s resident gut bacteria may modulate lifetime estrogen exposure,” said Dr. Plottel.
-“States of estrogen excess are associated with an increased risk of developing estrogen-related cancers, so knowledge and characterization of the estrabolome represent a novel area of promising scientific and biomedical research.” – source.
+“States of estrogen excess are associated with an increased risk of developing estrogen-related cancers, so knowledge and characterization of the estrabolome represent a novel area of promising scientific and biomedical research.” – Source.